Ex'Act

-Ex'Act (stylized in all caps) is the third studio album by South Korean–Chinese boy band Exo.
+Ex'Act (stylized in all caps) is the third studio album by South Korean boy band Exo.
 It was released by SM Entertainment in Korean and Chinese versions on June 9, 2016.
 The album was re-released under the title Lotto on August 18, 2016.
-Ex'Act is the third consecutive studio album by Exo to have sold over 1 million copies, and their fourth album to have won the Mnet Asian Music Award for Album of the Year.
+Ex'Act became Exo's fourth consecutive album to have won the MAMA Award for Album of the Year.
+The album went on to sell over 830,000 copies by 2022, with its repackage Lotto selling over 410,000 copies.

 Background and release

 On May 31, 2016, Exo was announced to be releasing their third studio album.
 On June 2, it was revealed that the album's title was Ex'Act and Exo would be simultaneously promoting two singles, "Lucky One" and "Monster", with different visual concepts that correspond with the two versions of physical packagings for the album.

 On June 7, 2016, it was revealed that notable music producers including Kenzie, The Stereotypes, and Dem Jointz participated in the production of the album, and member Chanyeol co-wrote the lyrics for the track "Heaven".
 Ex'Act and the music videos for its singles were released on June 9.

 A re-packaged edition of the album, titled Lotto, was released on August 18, 2016.
 The edition adds four new songs including "Lotto", "Can't Bring Me Down", "She's Dreaming" which was written by member Chen, and a remix of "Monster" by LDN Noise.